reupen/columns_ui-sdk/docs/source/getting-started.rst

 You’ll need:

--  `Microsoft Visual Studio 2019`_
+-  `Microsoft Visual Studio 2022`_
 -  `foobar2000 SDK`_

-To install, extract the columns_ui-sdk.7z archive to the foobar2000 subdirectory of your foobar2000 SDK folder.
+To install, extract the columns_ui-sdk.7z archive alongside the foobar2000 subdirectory of your foobar2000 SDK.

 Usage
 -----